Ad-White/aviation-expert/TESTING.md

 ## Bugs

-These four bugs were particular areas of game development that had me scrathing my head!
+These four bugs were particular areas of game development that had me scratching my head!

 **Bug 01**
 - Stopping the generator